DSPs are Demand Side Platforms.

 The bottom line is, a DSP is a tool to manage and optimise campaign media investments.

-DSPs love data, give them cookies, digital behaviors and more and they’ll use them to optimize their algorithms.
+DSPs love data, give them cookies, digital behaviours and more and they’ll use them to optimise their algorithms.

 That data can come from DMPs, CDPs and Tag Managers.